gavinslim/nwhacks2019/README.md

 ### What's next for AdSight
  * Optimize processing speed of RPi when running detection algorithm by implementing multi-threading (separate video capture and main thread)
+ * Further explore the possibilities of DialogFlow
+ * Optimize API calls

 # Rough Details
 ### Software